FelixFourcolor/He-trusted-in-God/README.md

 ## Requirements
 Minecraft java 1.18+

-## Installation
+## Easy install
-Download and copy the World folder into your saves.
+Copy the World folder into your saves.
 Or,

 ## Build from source
 Build requirements: